ThatGuyChandan/PasteBin/README.md

 -   **Manual Expiry:** Paste expiration is handled by checking an `expires_at` timestamp on each retrieval, rather than relying on Redis key TTLs.
 This ensures consistent logic regardless of Redis configuration and allows for more nuanced handling (e.g., cleaning up on view, and a single point of truth for expiry rules).
 -   **Safe HTML Rendering (XSS Protection):** The client-side rendered content (e.g., when displaying paste content) escapes HTML characters to prevent Cross-Site Scripting vulnerabilities.
 -   **Development Workflow:**
+    -   **Vite Proxy:** The Vite dev server proxies `/api` requests to the backend, avoiding CORS issues and hardcoded URLs in the frontend code.
-    -   `CLIENT_URL` and a backend redirect are used for client-side route handling in local development, allowing the React router to function correctly.
+    -   **Backend Redirect:** A `CLIENT_URL`-based redirect on the backend handles client-side routes during local development, allowing the React router to function correctly.
     -   `nodemon` is used for automatic backend restarts during development.
 -   **Deterministic Time for Testing:** An `x-test-now-ms` request header (enabled via `TEST_MODE=1`) allows simulating future times for expiration testing without altering system clocks or `created_at` timestamps.